For further inquiries about the plan please contact:

 Q. Is the Chappaqua form-based code a construction project?

 This legislation is not a construction project.
-This form-based code offers opportunities for property owners to reinvest and redevelop their properties in the hamlet to help build the goals of the communities as outlined in the Comprehensive Plan.
+This form-based code offers opportunities for property owners to reinvest and redevelop their properties in the hamlet to help meet the goals of the community as outlined in the Comprehensive Plan.

 Q. Does changing the legislation mean development on the Town-owned land?